- Booking Appointments

 There will be times when your usual doctor may be unavailable.
 If you cannot wait, you may be offered an callback or appointment with another doctor.

-The Doctors also use a telephone callback system for emergencies.
+The Doctors also use the telephone callback system for emergencies.
 If you require an emergency appointment or a visit from the Doctor, you will be asked to give your phone number and brief details of your illness (if you are happy to do so) to the receptionist.
 The duty Doctor or Triage Nurse will call you back, discuss your symptoms and plan the most appropriate course of action.

 This will usually be telephone advice, an urgent same day appointment or a home visit.
 For details of our practice services please click here